 Soundproofing foam is one of the most popular materials commonly used for soundproofing music recording studios.
-It is also called acoustic foam.
+Soundproofing foam is also called acoustic foam.

-This is a great way to keep the recording space safe from outside noise and also keeps the sound from bouncing off.
+This is a great way to keep the recording space safe from outside noise and also keeps the sound from bouncing off the walls.

-But if you are a complete newbie on soundproofing, you probably wondering how to put up soundproofing foam on the place you want to soundproof.
+But if you are a complete newbie on soundproofing, you’re probably wondering how to put up soundproofing foam in the place you want to soundproof.

 So, without further ado, let’s dive into the tips.
 I hope this helps.